sunpy/sunpy-1.0-paper/README.md

 ====================
 Anyone with an official role with the SunPy project as well as anyone that has contributed code to the sunpy package is guaranteed authorship.

-If you are a code contributor please fill out this [form](https://forms.gle/caX4jcUhZqBSoLT2A) or make a pull request to edit `authors.tex`.